 You’ll need a good cooking thermometer in order to temper chocolate.

-1. First we have to temper dark chocolate and milk chocolate separately, so the same process applies for both varieties.
-Place coarsely chopped chocolate in a double boiler and melt gently stirring constantly.
+1. First, we have to temper dark chocolate and milk chocolate separately, so the same process applies to both varieties.
+Place coarsely chopped chocolate in a double boiler and melt gently, stirring constantly.
 The water bath should not boil.
 Raise the temperature of the chocolate to 130°F (55°C) for black, 110-120°F (45-50°C) for milk chocolate.

 3. Then replace the bowl on the water bath and let the temperature to rise to 87-90°F (31-32°C) dark chocolate and 84-86°F (29-30°C) for milk.
 The chocolate is then ready for use.